Skip to content

 peak year (28)2023

-Hail risk in Lakewood peaks during May, June, and July, with secondary risk extending into April and August.
-Most significant hail events occur between 2 p.m. and 7 p.m.
-Mountain Time, when afternoon heating destabilizes the atmosphere and triggers thunderstorm development along the Front Range.
+Hail risk in Lakewood peaks between May and July, with secondary activity in April and August.
+Most significant events occur in the afternoon and early evening between 2 p.m. and 7 p.m.
+Mountain Time, when surface heating destabilizes the atmosphere and triggers thunderstorm development along the Front Range.

 Annual frequency — last 10 years